Australian technology news, reviews, and guides to help you

 In Australia, the 3G network covers more of the country than any other band, with 4G and 5G gradually catching up.
 However, since 2019 — one year after the introduction of 5G in major capital cities — mobile operators have been working to wind down 3G in total.

-Originally, the 3G shutdown was slated for end of June, but the biggest providers of 3G have since pushed it back to the end of August, with Telstra originally slated to pull the plug on August 31, Optus from September 1, while Vodafone disconnected 3G at the end of 2023.
+Originally, the 3G shutdown was slated for end of June, but the biggest providers of 3G pushed it back to the end of August, with Telstra originally slated to pull the plug on August 31, Optus from September 1, while Vodafone disconnected 3G at the end of 2023.

 Since then, Telstra and Optus have extended the closure dates, leaving Australians with a little more time to get their 3G devices sorted, set to close the networks for both on October 28, 2024.